VectorInstitute/FL4Health/research/picai/central/README.md

 ```bash
 ./research/picai/central/launch.slrm research/picai/central/artifacts/ /h/jewtay/fl4health_env/ 0
 ```
+where fold_id is an integer from 0 - 4.

 __Note__: The `artifacts/` folder must already exist and this is where the python logs will be placed, capturing outputs of the training/evaluation on the servers and clients, respectively.
 The path `/h/jewtay/fl4health_env/` is a full path to the python venv we want to activate for the server and client python executions on each node.